-Those who are blessed with above average looks often let others do the work of picking.
-Potential partners frequently approach these people, so they can get lazy about devoting the effort to find the most suitable partners on their own.
+Those who are blessed with above-average looks often let others do the work of picking.
+Potential partners frequently approach these people, so they can get lazy about devoting the effort to finding the most suitable partners on their own.
 Since good looks only help a person get noticed, they often find themselves in rocky relationships or alone when they do not do some picking.

 Dependent on Others